tonyanton567/shopbot/README.md

 # shopbot
-A decent shopify bot that currently works for many sites.
+An automated shopify bot that currently works for many sites.
 Working on API checkout and an easier-to-use terminal application